Constrained optimization of sensor placement for nuclear digital twins: Acknowledgments

 \section{Acknowledgments}

-The material presented herein was based on work supported through the INL Laboratory Directed Research \& Development (LDRD) Program under DOE Idaho Operations Office Contract DE-AC07-05ID14517 for LDRD-22A1059-091FP.
+The material presented herein was based on work supported through the Idaho National Laboratory (INL) Laboratory Directed Research \& Development (LDRD) Program under DOE Idaho Operations Office Contract DE-AC07-05ID14517 for LDRD-22A1059-091FP.
+The material presented here is implemented in PySensors \cite{deSilva2021}, an open source, Scikit-learn style Python package for the sparse placement of sensors and in RAVEN (Risk Analysis and Virtual ENviroment), INL's in-house open source software \cite{rabiti2021raven}.
+K. Manohar and S. Brunton acknowledge support from the NSF AI Institute in Dynamic Systems under grant 2112085.
+The authors would like to thank Andrei A. Klishin for helpful discussions.